ETRobocon2017-TeamD/balanc3r-for-ev3way-et/README.md

 # balanc3r-for-ev3way

 Robot balancing program for EV3way-ET.
-This program made by Python.
+This program made by Python.<br>
 You can see the self-balancing robot like segway in youtube.

 https://www.youtube.com/watch?v=sKaeCxrSDG8

 # Prerequisite

 - Body: [EV3Way-ET](https://github.com/ETrobocon/etroboEV3/wiki)
 - OS: [ev3dev-jessie-2017-06-09](https://github.com/ev3dev/ev3dev/archive/ev3dev-jessie-2017-06-09.zip)

 # How to use